Faderera06/ML_projects/Network_ID/README.md

 Project: Network Intrusion Detection System

-Project Overview
-This project focuses on building a robust machine learning model to detect various types of network intrusions.
-In an increasingly interconnected world, network security is paramount, and the ability to automatically identify malicious activities is crucial.
-This system aims to classify network connections as either normal or intrusive, contributing to a more secure digital environment.

 Project Goal
 To develop and evaluate binary classification models capable of accurately distinguishing between legitimate and intrusive network connections using a well-known cybersecurity dataset.